paradoxysm/kdtrees/doc/README.md

 **Construction**

 kdtrees constructs a K-D Tree from a given list of points in a manner such that a pseudo-balanced tree is produced (i.e. A tree that satisfies the secondary invariant).
 It does this by presorting the list of points along each of the available axes.
 At each recursive entry, the median point along an alternating axis of discrimination is chosen as the root of the sub-tree.
-This produces a pseudo-balanced tree in *O(nlogn)*
+This produces a pseudo-balanced tree in *O(nlogn)*.
+For details see [`initialize`](https://github.com/paradoxysm/kdtrees/tree/master/doc/pydoc/doc_kdtree.md#initialize).

-**visualization**
+**Visualization**

 kdtrees can be visualized in a preorder traversal.
 This is one such example: